Mehdix17/Neural-Networks-for-Handwritten-Digit-Recognition-Multiclass/README.md

-# 🧠 Neural Networks for Handwritten Digit Recognition (Multiclass)
+# 🧠 Neural Networks for Handwritten Digit Recognition

 This project is a beginner-friendly implementation of a neural network to recognize handwritten digits (0-9) using multiclass classification.
 It uses the popular [MNIST dataset](http://yann.lecun.com/exdb/mnist/) and is inspired by Andrew Ng’s Deep Learning Specialization.